 In post-war America, as the Beat’s hedonism and existential angst howled at mid-America, cool proved that a balanced sense of minimalism – a poet and bongo player – could rise above the ruckus of insatiable mass consumerism and convey a quiet, irrefutable truth about eternal beauty.
 Let’s think of Miles Davis’ “Birth of the Cool.”

-In October 2011, I came to appreciate “cool” when describing a fine shotgun.
-It was a Monaco from F. Illi Piotti of Italy.
+I came to appreciate “cool” when describing a fine shotgun: the Monaco from F. Illi Piotti of Italy.

 A 12-gauge, side-by-side, this bespoke Piotti featured a coin-finished receiver unadorned by engraving save for a subtle scroll border applied by the illustrious Creative Arts of Brescia, Val Trompia, Italy.
 At first glance, you could almost think the production had stopped “in the white.”
 Yet the gun is not a blank canvas awaiting the engraver’s hand.
 The Monaco’s austere demeanor has deliberately given rise to the sensibility of cool.